OpenRiskNet/workshop/wp2-deployment-workshop-2019/setup/README.md

 ### Using a web browser

-Go to [url goes here] and enter the username and password your claimed earlier.
+Go to [the console] and enter the username and password your claimed earlier.
 Once logged in you will see a page like this:

 [screenshot]

 ### Using the oc CLI
 The Exercises provide command-line examples that, to simplify their execution, rely in the existence of the `WORKSHOP_USER` environment variable.
+If you;'ve logged into the workshop VM this will have been set for you automatically.

-Now that you you have selected your username from the spreadsheet, set the environment variable in your shell so you can cut-and-paste from the examples, replacing `user1` with your chosen username: -
+>   If you are not using the workshop VM you will need to set the environment
+    variable in your shell so you can cut-and-paste from the examples, replacing `user1` with your chosen username, i.e. `export WORKSHOP_USER=user1`

-    export WORKSHOP_USER=user1

 The `oc` command is used to execute all of the OpenShift commands we'll be using.
 But first, you need to use `oc` to connect to the chosen server: -

-    oc login -u ${WORKSHOP_USER} https://server
+    oc login -u ${WORKSHOP_USER} https://orn-master.informaticsmatters.com

 You can always run `oc` to get some basic help: -